Introduction

 Pro Tip: Accelerate with AI

-Use the AI Co-Pilot features to speed up your mapping process.
+Use the AI-Copilot features to speed up your mapping process.
 Try "Suggest Mappings" to automatically map fields or "Map All" to generate a complete mapping from a plain English description.

 Transformation Engine

-Supported File Formats
+- Supported File Types:

 JSON Path Syntax